Aptose Bioscience is the only company with a small molecule in development without those toxicities for AML patients with its products.

 Among the many companies developing small molecule cancer drugs, Aptose Biosciences (NASDAQ:APTO; TSX:APS) is the only one with a MYC inhibitor in APTO-253 for AML that does not cause bone marrow suppression and a pan-FLT3/pan-BTK kinase inhibitor in CG-806 for AML and B-cell cancers that avoids the intolerance and drug-resistance issues of ibrutinib.

 While at the the Bloom Burton & Co Healthcare Investor Conference, which was held in Toronto from May 2-3, the Investing News Network (INN) had the chance to catch up with the company’s president and CEO, William Rice and vice-president and Chief Financial Officer, Greg Chow, to discuss the company’s upcoming pipeline updates and its first quarter financial results.
+To listen to the full interview, watch the video above.

 To provide some background, back in 2015, the US Food and Drug Administration (FDA) put APTO-253 Phase 1b trial on clinical hold after Aptose voluntarily suspended the dosing.
 Rice explained this was due to manufacturing issues which has now been solved and the company expects to announce this quarter the hold has been lifted.